-We recommend a reverse proxy for increased security.
-For example, on Linux a reverse proxy can help to avoid privilege escalations -- you can create a dedicated Acrolinx Core Platform user with restricted permissions, and let the reverse proxy listen on ports that require superuser permissions.
+A reverse proxy not only ensures that any traffic to your Core Platform is secure, it will also help you avoid other security issues.
+For example, on Linux a reverse proxy will help you avoid privilege escalations – you can create a dedicated Acrolinx Core Platform user with restricted permissions, and let the reverse proxy listen on ports that require superuser permissions.
 The Core Platform uses the default ports 80 and 443, which require superuser permissions.

 Configuring Your Reverse Proxy